Code of Conduct

 The notice and opportunity for an informal conference shall take place before the student is suspended unless the student’s presence in school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process.
 If the student’s presence does pose such a danger or threat of disruption, the notice and opportunity for an informal conference shall take place as soon after the suspension as is reasonably practicable.

 After the conference, the Principal shall promptly advise the parents in writing of his or her decision.
 The Principal or designee shall advise the parents that if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the Superintendent within five business days, unless they can show extraordinary circumstances precluding them from doing so.
-The Superintendent shall issue a written decision regarding the appeal within 10 business days of receiving the appeal.
+The Superintendent will issue a written decision regarding the appeal within 10 business days of receiving the appeal.
 If the parents are not satisfied with the Superintendent’s decision, they must file a written appeal to the Board of Education with the District Clerk within 10 business days of the date of the Superintendent’s decision, unless they can show extraordinary circumstances precluding them from doing so.
 Only final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.

+b.
 Long term (more than five days) Suspension from School

-When the Superintendent or Principal determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student’s parents of their right to a fair hearing.
+When the Superintendent or Principal determines that a suspension for more than five days may be warranted, he or she will give reasonable notice to the student and the student’s parents of their right to a fair hearing.
 At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.

 The Superintendent shall personally hear and determine the proceeding or may, in his or her discretion, designate a hearing officer to conduct the hearing.
 The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
 A tape or digital recording shall be deemed a satisfactory record.
 The hearing officer shall make findings of fact and recommendations as to the appropriate measure of discipline to the Superintendent.
 The report of the hearing officer shall be advisory only, and the Superintendent may accept all or any part thereof.